achiestdragon/leggie/README.txt

    draw a schematic diagram for it

-   the lower leg sections may need to be a bit shorter by about 40mm as they don't allow the robot to sit body down and feet up as intended ,although it does look more in proportion as is

    extra support braceing on 3d printable parts where needed , and tidy up part looks